CosmewGH/Kami-Modpack-Builder/README.md

 Kami Modpack Builder
 ===========
 Smash Bros.
 For Wii U modpack creation made simple!
+Planning to support Smash Bros.
+Ultimate as well!

 Kami Modpack Builder is a (sort-of) fork of [Sm4shExplorer](https://github.com/Deinonychus71/Sm4shExplorer), built to expand its functionality, and to improve the efficiency of Modpack Creation.